Alejandro-FA/parallel_bfs/README.md

 > ```
 > I guess that in a Debian-based distribution you can use `apt` to install these libraries in a similar way (untested).

-> **NOTE 2**: Apple Clang (the compiler that comes with XCode by default in macOS) does not support memory leak
+> **NOTE 2**: Apple Clang (the compiler that comes with XCode by default in macOS) does not currently support memory leak
-> detection with the AddressSanitizer.
-If you want to use this test in macOS, I recommend to install another compiler
+> detection with the `AddressSanitizer`.
+If you want to use the first test in macOS, I recommend to install another compiler
 > separately.
 For example, you can [install `clang` with `macports`](https://ports.macports.org/search/?q=clang&name=on).
+> You can also disable leak detection by changing `ASAN_OPTIONS=detect_leaks` to `0`.